phoenixframework/phoenix/D_controllers.md

 ###Actions
 Controller actions are just functions.
 We can name them anything we like as long as they follow Elixir's naming rules.
 The only requirement we must fulfill is that the action name matches a route defined in the router.

-For example, in `web/router.ex` we could change the action name in the default route that Phoenix gives us in a different app than index, for example test:
+For example, in `web/router.ex` we could change the action name in the default route that that Phoenix gives us in a new app from index:

 ```elixir
 get "/", HelloPhoenix.PageController, :index